-- 1. The Director of Studies is responsible for the evaluation of the education. - 2.
+- 1. The Director of Education is responsible for the evaluation of the education. - 2.
 The manner in which the education in the programme is evaluated is documented in the faculty's Quality Assurance Manual, which is submitted to the Faculty Student Council and the Board of Studies. - 3.
-The Director of Studies informs the Board of Studies concerning the outcomes of the evaluation, the intended adjustments based on these outcomes and the effects of the actual adjustments.
+The Director of Education informs the Board of Studies concerning the outcomes of the evaluation, the intended adjustments based on these outcomes and the effects of the actual adjustments.

-Paragraph 4 - Registration for subjects and examinations
+Paragraph 4 - Registration for courses and examinations

-Article 12a - Compulsory registration for subjects
+Article 12a - Compulsory registration for courses (not applicable for academic year 2021-2022)

-- 1. All students must register each semester for every subject that they wish to or are obliged to take, subject to the further provisions of this article.
-Students must register for each module in Osiris. - 2.
-Students who have not registered for a subject according to the prescribed procedure are excluded from participation in that module. - 3.
-Students who are participating for the first time in the first year of a Bachelor's, Master's or Bridging programme will be registered by the faculty for all compulsory subjects in the first semester of the first academic year of the programme.
-The procedure for registering for electives for these students who are registering for the first-time is described in the study guide - 4.
-Registration for subjects takes place each semester during the registration period described below.
-Note that the registration period for a subject with limited capacity as referred to in Section 6 of this article is one week shorter.
-When registering for a minor, other provisions apply. - a.
-The registration period for subjects in the first semester is - from Monday (9:00) of teaching week 4.6 up to and including Sunday (23:59) of teaching week 4.7, and - from Monday (9:00) up to and including Sunday (23:59) of teaching week 4.2 for a subject as referred to in Section 6 of this article. - b.
-The registration period for all subjects in the second semester is - from Monday (9:00) of teaching week 2.3 up to and including Sunday (23:59) of teaching week 2.4, and - from Monday (9:00) up to and including Sunday (23:59) of teaching week 2.1 for a subject as referred to in Section 6 of this article.
+- 1. All students must register each semester for every course that they wish to or are obliged to take, subject to the further provisions of this article.
+Students must register for each course in Osiris. - 2.
+Students who have not registered for a course according to the prescribed procedure are excluded from participation in that course. - 3.
+Students who are participating for the first time in the first year of a Bachelor's, Master's or bridging programme will be registered by the faculty for all compulsory courses in the first semester of the first academic year of the programme.
+The procedure for registering for electives for these students who are registering for the first-time is described in the study guide.

+4. Registration for courses takes place each semester during the registration period described below (OR: during the period indicated in the study guide).
+Note that the registration period for a course with limited capacity as referred to in Section 6 of this article is one week shorter.
+When registering for a minor, other provisions apply.

+The registration period for courses in the first semester is ...

+The registration period for courses in the second semester is ...

 Two weeks after the closing of the registration period a first check will take place based on the entry requirements described in the study guide.
 The registration for students who fulfil the entry requirements at the time of the check is finalised.
 If students do not meet the entry requirements at that time, they will be given the opportunity to meet the entry requirements if possible.
 One week before the start of the semester, a second and final check will take place.
 The registration for students who fulfil the admission requirements at the time of this check is finalised.
-Students who do not fulfil the admission requirements at the time of this check will not be permitted to participate in the subject.
+Students who do not fulfil the admission requirements at the time of this check will not be permitted to participate in the course.